-But since the JOBS Act of 2012 passed, investors can now participate in CRE with as little as $5,000 through real estate crowdfunding.
+But since the JOBS Act of 2012 passed, millions of investors can now participate in CRE.
+In addition, the minimums to invest are as little as $5,000 through real estate crowdfunding.

 Below are the four ways that investors can participate in the CRE market.
-In all cases, your dollars are funding investments in commercial real estate properties such as office buildings, retail centers, hotels and multi-family housing.
+In all cases, your dollars are funding investments in commercial real estate properties.
+For example, office buildings, retail centers, hotels and multi-family housing.
 However, how that investment occurs varies depending on the investment vehicle.

 Common Ways To Invest In Commercial Real Estate (CRE)

-4) Real estate crowdfunding.
-This method of investing allows you to hand-pick individual real estate projects that align with your financial goals, along with a pool of other investors.
+This method of investing allows you to hand-pick individual real estate projects.
+Select ones that align with your financial goals, alongside a pool of other investors.

-The fact that these projects are listed in online marketplaces generally makes it easier to find opportunities, especially opportunities outside your home city.
+The fact that these projects are listed in online marketplaces generally makes it easier to find opportunities.
+This is especially true for opportunities outside your home city.

-With both traditional investing and real estate crowdfunding, the LLC structure may provide important tax advantages, depending on the investment type and an investor’s personal tax situation.
+With both traditional investing and real estate crowdfunding, the LLC structure may provide important tax advantages.
+Ultimately this depends on the investment type and an investor’s personal tax situation.